apmcleod/met-align/README.md

  * `-x` = Do NOT save trees in the grammar file.
 Saves memory, but makes extracting the trees at test time (for cross-validation) impossible.
  * `-v` = Use verbose printing.
  * `-T` = Use tracks as correct voice (instead of channels).
 Only used for MIDI files.

  #### Pre-trained grammars
  Some pre-trained grammars are included in the grammars directory:

+  * `all.lpcfg`: Trained on all of the files within the corpora directory.
   * `misc.lpcfg`: Trained on corpora/misc/perf
   * `WTCInv.lpcfg`: Trained on corpora/WTCInv with -a anacrusis.
 (When testing on WTCInv, use `-a anacrusis -x`.

 ### Training the Beat Tracking HMM
 The parameters for the beat tracking HMM must be set manually after an automatic training run.
 It can be trained as follows:

 `$ java -cp bin metalign.beat.hmm.HmmBeatTrackingModelTrainer Files`

 Files should be a list of 1 or more music files (MIDI/krn/[noteB](#temperley-file-modifications)) or directories containing only music files.
 Any directory entered will be searched recursively for files.

 Arguments:
  * `-T` = Use tracks as correct voice (instead of channels).
 Only used for MIDI files.